DirtyHairy/async-mutex/README.md

             // ...
         });

-`runExclusive` schedules a function to be run once the mutex is free.
-The function is epected to return a [Promises/A+](https://promisesaplus.com/) compliant promise.
+`runExclusive` schedules the supplied callback to be run once the mutex is unlocked.
+The function is expected to return a [Promises/A+](https://promisesaplus.com/) compliant promise.
+Once the promise is resolved (or rejected), the mutex is released.
-Once the promise is resolved (or rejected), the mutex is freed again. `runExclusive` returns a promise that adops the state of the function result.
+`runExclusive` returns a promise that adops the state of the function result.

+The mutex is released and the result rejected if an exception occurs during execution if the callback.

-# Licenseof
+# License

 Feel free to use this library under the conditions of the MIT license.